EDL School Based Counseling

 Meet Our Elementary Resource Team

 Mrs. Harris visits grades K-3 and assorted upper grades for SEL learning skills.
 The 12 week Skills/Toolbox curriculum teaches grade appropriate social and emotional skills, including self-esteem, self-efficacy, and sociability.
 These lessons help to reinforce classroom and playground behavioral skills for student’s success.
 The lessons include emotion management and learning strategies for problem solving and conflict resolution.
 She is also available to work with small groups or individuals.
 She is on campus Mondays, Tuesdays and Wednesdays.

 The Elementary Guidance Assistant Program is designed to offer social-emotional learning to students during their school day using an evidence based social-emotional classroom curriculum called Second Step.
 Second Step is designed to teach children how to understand and manage their emotions, control their reactions, be aware of others’ feelings, and have the skills to problem solve and make responsible decisions.
-These lessons will increase students learning-readiness and help them to move ahead successfully in school and on the playground.
-Guidance Assistants are trained para-professional staff and are assigned at each of IUSD’s K-6 school sites to teach Second Step in the classroom as well as provide individual or small group workshops for children who would benefit from additional support.
-Students with parent permission may participate in “TOOLBOX” groups, the small group workshops, which are a series of once-a-week, 30-45 minute small group lessons during the school day and only at a time that is suitable for the student(s).
+These lessons will increase students learning-readiness and help them to move ahead successfully in school.
+Guidance Assistants are trained para-professional staff and are assigned at each of IUSD’s K-6 school sites to teach Second Step in the classroom and provide small group workshops for children who would benefit from additional support.
+Students with parent permission may participate in “TOOLBOX” groups, the small group workshops, which are a series of once-a-week, 30-45 minute small group lessons during the school day.
 Groups usually last for 10-12 weeks.